Deeku728/fs/README.md

 2. Apply for any service from the user portal.
 3. Track the status of your application on the status page.
 4. Admins can log in to manage applications and approve them.
+5. users can login with the process of register with email and password.
+6. staff portal can be accessed by the members of staff only. so for that authenticated user id must be used means a user need to authenticate the email and password from realtime database manaually.
+7. admin portal can be accessed by the admin only. so for that authenticated user id must be used means a user need to authenticate the email and password from realtime database manaually.

 ## Services